-Candidates must apply Online using the website http://www.upsconline.nic.in/ .
-Salient features of the system of Online Application Form are given hereunder:
+Candidates are required to apply Online using the website www.upsconline.nic.in.

-- Detailed instructions for filling up online applications are available on the above mentioned website. - Candidates will be required to complete the Online Application Form containing two stages viz.
-Part-I and Part-II as per the instructions available in the above mentioned site through drop down menus. - The candidates are required to pay a fee of Rs.
-100/- (Rupees Hundred only) (excepting Female/SC/ST/PH candidates who are exempted from payment of fee) either by remitting the money in any branch of SBI by cash, or by using net banking facility of State Bank of India/State Bank of Bikaner & Jaipur/State Bank of Hyderabad/State Bank of Mysore/State Bank of Patiala/State Bank of Travancore or by using any Visa/Master Credit/Debit Card. - Before start filling up on Online Application, a candidate must have his photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 40 KB and must not be less than 3 KB in size for the photograph and 1 KB for the signature. - The Online applications (Part I and II) can be filled within the period notified for the purpose, after which link will be disabled. - Applicants should avoid submitting multiple applications.
-However, if due to any unavoidable circumstances any applicant submits multiple applications then he must ensure that the applications with higher RID is complete in all respects. - In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid against one RID shall not be adjusted against any other RID. - Candidates are strongly advised to apply well in time without waiting for last date for submission of online application.
+- Salient features of the system of Online Application Form are given hereunder : - Detailed instructions for filling up Online applications are available on the above mentioned website. - Candidates will be required to complete the Online Application Form containing two stages viz.
+Part-I and Part-II as per the instructions available in the above mentioned site through drop down menus. - The candidates are required to pay a fee of Rs.100/-Rupees One Hundred only) [excepting SC/ST/ Female/Physically Handicapped candidates who are exempted from payment of fee] either by depositing the money in any branch of SBI by cash, or by net banking facility of State Bank of India/State Bank using of Bikaner & Jaipur/State Bank of Hyderabad/State Bank of Mysore/ State Bank of Patiala/State Bank of Travancore or by using any Visa/Master Credit/ Debit Card. - Before start filling up of Online Application, a candidate must have his/her photograph and signature duly scanned in the ipg format in such a manner that each file should not exceed 40 KB and must not be less than 3 KB in size for the photograph and 1 KB for the signature.

-APPENDIX III
+- The Online applications(Part I and II) can be filled from 23rd May, 2015 • to 19th June, 2015 till 11.59 p.m., after which link will be disabled. - Applicants should avoid submitting multiple applications.
+However, if due to any unavoidable circumstances, any applicant submits multiple applications then he/she must ensure that the applications with higher RID is complete in all respects. - In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid against one RID shall not be adjusted against any other RID. - The applicants must ensure that while filling their Application Form, they are providing their valid and active E-Mail IDs as the Commission may use electronic mode of communication while contacting them at different stages of examination process. - The applicants are advised to check their emails at regular intervals and ensure that the email address ending with @ nic.in are directed to their inbox folder and not to the SPAM folder or any other folder. - Candidates are strongly advised to apply online well in time without waiting for the last date for submission of Online Applications.

+APPENDIX-III

-Special instructions to candidates for objective-type tests
+Special Instructions to Candidates for objective type tests

-1. Articles permitted inside Examination Hall
+Articles permitted inside Examination Hall 1.

 Clip board or hard board (on which nothing is written), a good quality black ball pen for making responses on the Answer Sheet.
-Answer Sheet will be supplied by the
+Answer Sheet and sheet for rough work will be supplied by the Invigilator.